sapegin/sapegin.me/src/content/blog/typescript-css-modules.md

 import s from './Button.css';
 ```

-You’ll get an error: “Cannot find module './Button.css'”.
+You’ll get an error: `Cannot find module './Button.css'`.
 There are several ways to fix that.

 ## The easy way